 - $275,000 = $16,500

 This is one of the main things you want to look at before deciding what kind of renovations to do.
 Combine this with your current principal (if you have one) to calculate how much you can afford to put into your house.

 Regardless of how stacked your bank account is, if doing a renovation means you’re going to be losing money, then it simply doesn’t make sense.
 However, if your house sits on the market for a long time, it may be worth the hit, depending on how anxious you are to move.

 After inspections and real estate agent commissions, there are still a few other things that you as a seller may have to deal with:

 - Home Warranty: It’s not done as often as it used to be, but a lot of sellers offer home warranties for a year to put buyers more at ease.
 A basic warranty can range between $350 to $600, but for advanced coverage, the total can come to about $1,000.

-- Title Insurance Premium: Often sellers will pay for title insurance should any issues arise with the official title in the future.
-The cost to do this also varies state by state, and county to county, but generally runs at 0.005% of the selling price.
+- Title Insurance Premium: Sellers will often pay for title insurance should any issues arise with the official title in the future.
+The cost to do this also varies state by state and county to county but generally runs at 0.005% of the selling price.
 So a $250,000 house would run around $1,250.

 Potential Upgrade Expenses for Sellers

-Upgrades are a hot topic when it comes to selling your home.
+Upgrades are a hot topic when it comes to selling a house.
 Some real estate agents will tell you that your house needs certain features to sell, while others will tell you that you don’t need to do anything at all.

-Ultimately, the decision to spend money on upgrades before selling your home depends on a lot of factors.
+Ultimately, the decision to spend money on upgrades before selling your home depends on many factors.
 The biggest ones are your cash flow, the neighborhood you live in, the surrounding competition, and how quickly you want or need to move.